A Pilgrimage to Outstanding Natural and Spiritual Places of South India

 The yatra fee is $1500 USD.
 To reserve your spot the full payment is required at least one month before the start of the pilgrimage.
 Payment is made online using PayPal.
 Please email us for details.
 In case of cancellation an administration fee of $500 USD will apply.

 Transportation & Accommodations

 The mode of transportation will be a comfortable air-conditioned bus.
-Accommodations will be modest, simple rooms with air-conditioning where available.
+Accommodations will be modest, simple rooms with air-conditioning.
 We will be staying in dormitory accommodations when we visit our ashrams and twin sharing rooms when we stay in hotels.